krzysztof-nowak/az-insurance/README.md

 ## Installing AZ Insurance using a Scratch Org

 1. Set up your environment.
 Follow the steps in the [Quick Start: Lightning Web Components](https://trailhead.salesforce.com/content/learn/projects/quick-start-lightning-web-components/) Trailhead project.
 The steps include:

     -   Enable Dev Hub in your Trailhead Playground
     -   Install Salesforce CLI
     -   Install Visual Studio Code
     -   Install the Visual Studio Code Salesforce extensions, including the Lightning Web Components extension

-1. If you haven't already done so, authorize your hub org and provide it with an alias (**myhuborg** in the command below):
+2. If you haven't already done so, authorize your hub org and provide it with an alias (**myhuborg** in the command below):

     ```zsh
     sfdx auth:web:login -d -a myhuborg
     ```

-1. Clone the repository:
+3. Clone the repository:

     ```zsh
     git clone https://github.com/trailheadapps/az-insurance
     cd az-insurance
     ```

-1. Create a scratch org and provide it with an alias (**az-insurance** in the command below):
+4. Create a scratch org and provide it with an alias (**az-insurance** in the command below):

     ```zsh
     sfdx force:org:create -s -f config/project-scratch-def.json -a az-insurance
     ```
+    OR
+    ```zsh
+   sfdx force:org:create -s -f config/project-scratch-def.json -a az-insurance release=preview
+    ```

-1. Create a dummy Experience site.
+6. Create a dummy Experience site.
 This is currently a necessary intermediate step to provision Experience Cloud related metadata before deploying our site.

     ```zsh
     sfdx force:community:create --name "Dummy" --templatename "Aloha" -p "dummy"
     ```

-1. Deploy Salesforce org metadata (does not contain Experience site metadata, a current product bug prevents a deploy of all metadata at once):
+7. Deploy Salesforce org metadata (does not contain Experience site metadata, a current product bug prevents a deploy of all metadata at once):

     ```zsh
     sfdx force:source:deploy -m ApexClass,Layout,CustomObject,LightningComponentBundle,ManagedContentType,CustomObject,StaticResource,CustomTab,PermissionSet,Flow
     ```

-1. Deploy Experience site metadata:
+8. Deploy Experience site metadata:

     ```zsh
     sfdx force:source:deploy -m ApexPage,CustomSite,ExperienceBundle,NavigationMenu,Network,Profile
     ```

-1. Assign the **LWR_Marketing_Builder** permission set to the default user:
+9. Assign the **LWR_Marketing_Builder** permission set to the default user:

     ```zsh
     sfdx force:user:permset:assign -n LWR_Marketing_Builder
     ```

-1. Publish the Marketing site.
+10. Publish the Marketing site.
 The site URL will be printed via the CLI, and you'll receive a notification via email:

      ```zsh
      sfdx force:community:publish -n "LWR Demo Marketing"
      ```

-1. Open the scratch org:
+11. Open the scratch org:

      ```
      sfdx force:org:open
      ```

 As the sample app uses data from Salesforce CMS we have to import the provided sample data.